Gain a true

 Report Day 2

-of emergency has been declared.
-Visitors are being flown out
+A national state of emergency has been declared.
+Visitors are

-of the city so international rescuers can take the
+being flown out of the city so international rescuers can take

-deposits.
-Airport closed to all but emergency flights.
+huge liquefaction deposits.
+Airport closed to all but emergency

 1.45